sestys/tutorial-app/README.md

 # tutorial-app

-App used to showcase use of Jenkins CI/CD tool
+App used to showcase use of Jenkins CI/CD tool.